-We are still figuring it out every day.
-It’s not like a formula…Our operations are extremely streamlined but in terms of a brand, a business, and a community—how do we continue to elevate and to grow?
+We love it.
+But we are still figuring it out every day.
+It’s not like a formula…Our operations have become more streamlined, but in terms of a brand, a business, and a community—how do we continue to elevate and to grow?

 I always like to ask this question to wrap things up: if you could go back a year ago, to before you started Away Days what would be one piece of advice you would give yourselves?

 I would go back even further and go back to opening Toffee Club.
 This is actually a conversation I had with a friend a while ago.
 We’ve spoken about it a few times.
 She asked, “if you could back to when you were concepting Toffee Club, what would you change?”
-I told her, “if you could have told me how much money we would have to spend, how much time, how many weekends wouldn’t have had as a family, how many tears, how many sleepless nights, how many arguments,” I would have said, “definitely not.
-I’ll keep freelancing with my nice hourly rate and live a comfortable life and be able to pay daycare.”
+I told her, “if you could have told me how much money and how much time would go into it, how many weekends wouldn’t have had as a family, how many tears, how many sleepless nights, how many arguments,” I would have said, “definitely not.
+I’ll keep freelancing with my nice hourly rate and live a comfortable life.”
 Then she said, “you’ve only talked about the bad things, but what the community that you’ve built and the experiences that you are building for people?
 What about all you have learned?
 What about what it has done and is doing for your family?”
 And I was like, “you’re right.
 I’d do it again.”

 That was a really good moment.
 When she asked me I went right into the stressful things, In 20 years time we will look back on this and say, “wow!”
-Or we’ll be like, “we were so fucking stupid what were we doing?
+Or we’ll be like, “We were crazy, what were we doing?
 But it was amazing.
-We’ve built something.”
+We built something.”

 I think if I was to tell myself anything.
 If I went back three years ago.
 We could have gone for it more at the start.
 To be more confident in ourselves and in the vision.